-I currently teach at the University of Amsterdam, Department of Dutch Linguistics and am involved in three undergraduate programs in the 2017–2018 academic year: Dutch Language and Culture, Linguistics, and the brand-new program Cognition, Language and Communication.
-See regular courses below, click here for classes for high school students and their teachers, or check Facebook to see what else we’re up to.
+I currently teach at the University of Amsterdam, Department of Dutch Linguistics and am involved in four undergraduate programs in the 2017–2018 academic year: Dutch Language and Culture, Linguistics, Amsterdam University College, and the brand-new program Cognition, Language and Communication.
+See regular courses below, click here for classes for high school students and their teachers, or check Facebook (Dutch or CLC) to see what else we’re up to.

-I’m scheduled to teach Introduction to Linguistics and Taalontwikkeling in Semester 1, and Inleiding Algemene Taalwetenschap en Nederlandse Taalkunde (in artikelen) in Semester 2.
+I’m scheduled to teach Introduction to Linguistics and Taalontwikkeling seminars in Semester 1, and Inleiding Algemene Taalwetenschap en Nederlandse Taalkunde (in artikelen) and Linguistics in Semester 2.
 (Subject to change.
 To be updated.)

 2013–2018.
 Lecturer, Taalontwikkeling (Language Development)

 Obligatory second-year undergraduate course in the B.A.
 Dutch Language and Culture.
 Students learn how to analyze and investigate properties of Dutch by studying language acquisition, variation and change.
 They also carry out a small research project.
 Team-taught course.
-I am course coordinator in 2016–2017 and 2017–2018.
+Course coordinator in 2016–2017 and 2017–2018.
 12 EC, Semester 1, 12 weeks.

 This course received the Onderwijsprijs 2016!
 The Onderwijsprijs is an annual award for best undergraduate course offered by the College of Humanities.

 2013–2016.
 Lecturer, Onderzoekswerkgroep Taalkunde (Linguistics Research Supervision)

 Undergraduate thesis/capstone course in the B.A.
 Dutch Language & Culture for Dutch Linguistics majors.
 Topics cover breadth of Dutch linguistics program.
 Theses co-supervised: 32.
 12 EC, Semester 2, 12 weeks.